 Philmont can be extremely dry and then a sudden downpour will soak everything.
 Periods of rain lasting several days may occur.
 Fortunately, New Mexico's low humidity allows wet clothing and gear to dry quickly after the rain stops.
 Rain occurs most frequently in the afternoon and may last an hour, all night, or several days.
 Small hail or sleet often accompanies rain.
 Mountain weather is fickle - anything can happen and often does.
 Snow is possible, even during the summer.
 Weather conditions vary from one area of the ranch to another depending upon elevation, terrain, and irregular weather patterns.
 You should be prepared for all the above weather conditions.
-Please consult with NOAA for current weather conditions and information on past weather patterns.
+The National Weather Service forecast office in Albuquerque, NM monitors conditions and issues alerts for our area.
+To learn more about current weather conditions or information on past weather patterns, visit the NWS Albuquerque website at www.weather.gov/ABQ.